What is steroid acne?

 The steroids may aggravate a prior tendency to acne.
 It may affect any site prone to acne (eg face).
 The lesions tend to be more uniform in appearance than is usual with acne.

-In many patients, steroid acne is the same condition as malassezia folliculitis.
-It is due to proliferation of malassezia yeasts (also known as pityrosporum).
+In many patients, steroid acne is the same condition as Malassezia folliculitis.
+It is due to a proliferation of malassezia yeasts (also known as pityrosporum).
 It presents with itchy superficial papules and pustules on the chest and back.

 What is the treatment for steroid acne?